tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### WiFi Link

 The WiFi Link firmware is an ESP8266 arduino sketch developed by Arduino.org in Arduino IDE using Arduino esp8266 core.
-It was developed for the Arduino Star Otto, Arduino Primo and is compatible with Uno WiFi Developer Edition.
+It was developed for the Arduino Star Otto, Arduino Primo and Uno WiFi.

 Sketch OTA upload is in WiFi Link firmware implemented only in the 'ota' branch.